 - A. Students are to enter the Cafetorium quietly and be seated.
-Students will use indoor voices only. - B. Students are to follow directions the first time given. - C. Students are to sit properly with both legs under the table. - D. Students are to remain seated for the duration of the lunch period. - E. Students must respect all staff and their fellow students. - F. Students are to speak respectfully to all Cafetorium staff. - G. Students are responsible for depositing their trash in the receptacles and for cleaning up their own area. - H. If a student does not follow these regulations/expectations, disciplinary steps will be taken.
+Students will use indoor voices only. - B. Students are to follow directions the first time given. - C. Students are to sit properly with both legs under the table. - D. Students are to remain seated for the duration of the lunch period. - E. Students must respect all staff and their fellow students. - F. Students are to speak respectfully to all Cafetoria staff. - G. Students are responsible for depositing their trash in the receptacles and for cleaning up their own area. - H. If a student does not follow these regulations/expectations, disciplinary steps will be taken. - I. All health and safety protocols will be maintained and should be followed by all students.